 At present, CTU has employed 20 weavers and 20 assistants.
 At least 50 suppliers of Abaca, one of the materials used in weaving, also benefited from the program.

 In another Shared Service Facility turnover ceremony, DTI handed out 34 sewing machines used for making rugs and pillows to the Talisay Women’s Federation.

-The sewing machines, which have a total cost of P628,000, are expected to provide a living to the association’s 6,000 members from the city’s 22 barangays.
+The sewing machines, with a total cost of P 628,000, are expected to provide a livelihood for the association’s 6,000 members from the city’s 22 barangays.